The Gift of the Amygdali

 Batman [angry]: “What have you done‽”

 Scarecrow [triumphant]: “You’re too late!
-This is the center of the water network, the fear sensitizer is already spreading through the city.
-The Shadow falls on the twilight kingdom.
+This is the center of the water network.
+The fear amplifier toxin is already spreading through the city.
 Gotham is done.”

 Closeup.
 He is too late, and angry.
 Batman scowls and shakes his head.